code-423n4/2023-04-eigenlayer/README.md

 - Does it use an oracle?:  Others; Part of it is designed to interface with an oracle, but the exact details of the oracle are still TBD, and the oracle itself is considered out-of-scope.
 It is a custom oracle for bringing Beacon Chain roots to the Execution Layer (for proving against Beacon Chain state).
 - Does the token conform to the ERC20 standard?:
 - Are there any novel or unique curve logic or mathematical models?: N/A
-- Does it use a timelock function?:
+- Does it use a timelock function?:  no
-- Is it an NFT?:
+- Is it an NFT?: no
-- Does it have an AMM?:
+- Does it have an AMM?: no
 - Is it a fork of a popular project?:   false
 - Does it use rollups?:
 - Is it multi-chain?: